-In the face of employee outrage, Microsoft’s GitHub scrambles to defends its new ICE contract
+In the face of employee outrage, Microsoft’s GitHub scrambles to defend its new ICE contract

 GitHub is best known for hosting many open-source coding projects.
 Much less known is that the company, a subsidiary of Microsoft, has worked under contract with the Department of Homeland Security’s controversial Immigration & Customs Enforcement agency since 2016.
 In an internal company email, leaked yesterday to Fight for the Future’s Evan Greer, it was revealed that ICE recently renewed its contract for an on-premises GitHub Enterprise Server license, which had been pending since August.

-In an open letter obtained by The Washington Post, GitHub employees responded with outrage to their CEO’s email.
+In an open letter obtained by the Washington Post, GitHub employees responded with outrage to their CEO’s email.
 They characterized ICE’s mission as a “human crisis,” writing: “The evidence is clear that ICE is using technology to terrorize families and communities and violate human rights, in direct contravention of both domestic and international law.”

 The CEO’s October 8 email was authored by GitHub’s Nat Friedman, and sent to the company’s leadership.
-In it, Friedman acknowledges concerns about the ICE contract, and how it helps facilitate the Trump administration’s restrictive immigration policies, the Muslim travel ban, and widely-condemned changes to the DACA program, which allows some children who were brought into the U.S. without documentation to stay for a period of time.
+In it, Friedman acknowledges concerns about the ICE contract, and how it helps facilitate the Trump administration’s restrictive immigration policies, the Muslim travel ban, and widely condemned changes to the DACA program, which allows some children who were brought into the U.S. without documentation to stay for a period of time.

 “These policies run counter to our values as a company, and to our ethics as people,” writes Friedman.
 “We have spoken out as a company against these practices, and joined with other companies in protesting them.”